Hot Springs, Arkansas: Gangsters and illegal gambling

 Gambling was finally closed down in 1967 by two Republican officeholders, Governor Winthrop Rockefeller and Circuit Judge Henry M. Britt.
 Rockefeller sent in a company of state troopers to shutter the casinos and burn their gaming equipment.
 Until other forms of gambling became legal in Arkansas four decades later, Oaklawn Park, a thoroughbred horse racing track south of downtown, was the only legal gambling establishment in Hot Springs and one of only two in the state of Arkansas; the other was the Southland Greyhound Park dog track in West Memphis.
 Both Oaklawn and Southland remain in operation.

 Army-Navy Hospital

 After the Civil War, the idea of establishing an Army-Navy hospital in Hot Springs was advocated by A.S.
 Garnett, a former Navy surgeon with a local practice, and John A. Logan, a retired Union general turned politician who was a former patient of Garnett's.
 In 1884, Logan persuaded Congress to allocate $100,000 for the purpose.
 Erected under the supervision of Captain J.W.
 Jacobs, the 100-bed hospital was built of wood and brick in the "pavilion style" that required patients and clinicians to traverse long distances.

 After World War I, Congress granted $1.5 million to build a new facility.
 Built under Captain Edward George, it could hold 500 patients and contained such cutting-edge technology as an X-ray wing and temperature-controlled morgue.
-The operating rooms and equipment was thought to be the finest in the country.
+The operating rooms and equipment were thought to be the finest in the country.